 There are sambar recipes which will require a sambar powder.
 I would suggest to refer this Sambar Powder to make your own at home and use it in these Onam Recipes for an enhanced flavor.

-If you have some of the leftover pachadi from this Onam Sadya, then you can have it with some steamed rice paired with Sambar or parippu, the next day.
+If you have some of the leftover pachadi from this Onam Sadya, then you can have it with some steamed rice paired with Rasam or parippu, the next day.

 Payasams or South Indian style kheers is what dominates this Onam Recipes list.
 And most of them require coconut milk as one of the main ingredients.